AdobeDocs/deliverability-learn.pt-BR/help/additional-resources/ac-ssl-certificate-request.md

 1. Use os detalhes da CSR para gerar um certificado assinado por uma autoridade de certificação confiável<!--taking care of asking for using the subjectAltName SSL extension (SAN) if it is for several domain names, and get/purchase the resulting certificate (ideally) in PEM format for Apache server-->.
 1. Valide o certificado SSL e verifique se ele corresponde ao CSR.
 1. Forneça o certificado SSL ao Adobe, que o instalará.
-1. Teste se o certificado SSL foi instalado com êxito para cada subdomínio seguro.
+1. Test that the SSL certificate is successfully installed for each secured subdomain.
-1. Monitore o período de validade do certificado SSL.
+1. Monitor the SSL certificate validity period.
-1. Atualize qualquer configuração específica no Adobe Campaign.
+1. Update any specific configuration in Adobe Campaign.

 ## Processo detalhado